shiraji/KotlinConf2017/talk.md

 Do you have github account?
 Can you write Koltin?

-Yes???
-Yea, after this talk you are able to contribute Kotlin!
+How many people say yes to all these questions?
+After this talk you guys are able to contribute Kotlin!

 Because Kotlin use git as version control system.
 The repository is in Github.
 And Kotlin is written in Kotlin!!!
 Old part is still java but you need to send PR with only koltin code.

+One thing you must know is kotlin project consist the many features including Kotlin language, kotlin js, kotlin plugins and so on.
+The most external contributors mainly work on Kotlin plugin.
+Since all codes are in one repository, if you contribute kotlin plugin, you are kotlin contributor.
+And you can contribute kotlin languages, too if you want.

 And I have to apologize to anyone who use windows or linux, because I only have mac OS, this talk is based on mac os. but I'm sure you can develop kotlin in windows or linux.